Planetary CFO

 Rather than pen a response to each individual post he makes, it seems that it will save me (and perhaps others) a lot of time if I post a general response to his views here, which can be referenced when responding to his future posts of a similar nature.

 Eric accuses the IPCC of having a "narrative".
-However, it seems, from the evidence of his own posts, that Eric is the one presenting a narrative.
+However, it seems, from the evidence of his own posts and substack articles, that Eric is the one presenting a narrative.
 He uses pseudoscience arguments.

 From oxfordreference.com: